hashicorp/terraform/website/docs/backends/types/azurerm.html.md

 * `msi_endpoint` - (Optional) The path to a custom Managed Service Identity endpoint which is automatically determined if not specified.
 This can also be sourced from the `ARM_MSI_ENDPOINT` environment variable.

 * `use_msi` - (Optional) Should Managed Service Identity authentication be used?
 This can also be sourced from the `ARM_USE_MSI` environment variable.

 ---

+When authenticating using a SAS Token associated with the Storage Account - the following fields are also supported:

+* `sas_token` - (Optional) The SAS Token used to access the Blob Storage Account.
+This can also be sourced from the `ARM_SAS_TOKEN` environment variable.

+---